-Learning to work, be punctual, and to faithfully perform assigned duties are as much a part of education as any other aspects of school life.
-The work-study program is a vital part of
+Learning to work, be punctual, and to faithfully perform assigned duties is as much a part of education as any other aspect of school life.
+The Vocational Program is a vital part of a

 Seventh-day Adventist education.

-Learn good work habits to equip students for success in life
+Learn good work habits to equip you for success in life

 Develop stability of character, fortitude and courage to surmount obstacles

 Develop the ability to work together and be accountable to others

 “In all the work you are doing, work the best you can.
 Work as if you are working for the Lord not for men.
 Remember that you will receive your reward from the Lord, which He promised to His people; You are serving the Lord Christ”

 Oklahoma Academy was established on the premise that learning to work in practical lines is necessary and is as much a part of education as is math, history, and other disciplines.
 While school is in session, every student is required to participate in 20 hours of vocational training per week.
 The student receives a grade for the vocational program along with one unit of credit per year.
 Students will be given a Vocational Experience Certificate upon graduation documenting their vocational experience while here at Oklahoma Academy.